-On average, IPWSO Trustees committed 20 hours per month to IPWSO activities during 2020, although this varied considerably between Trustees.
-All Trustees are expected to be available for a minimum of 8 hours of IPWSO work per month.
+All Trustees are expected to be available for a minimum of 8 hours of IPWSO work per month, although many commit far more time.

 IPWSO Trustees are not paid, although reasonable expenses incurred during the course of essential IPWSO work will be reimbursed.